makagagahum/kodigo-ng-kawalan/README.md

 ```
 ┌──────────────────────────┐
 │ USER REQUESTS            │
 │ (Via Your Custom Domain) │
 └────────────┬─────────────┘
              │
              ▼
 ┌──────────────────────────────────────┐
 │ TIER 1: CLOUDFLARE EDGE NETWORK     │
 │ • Global DDoS Protection            │
 │ • SSL/TLS Encryption                │
 │ • Rate Limiting & Caching           │
 └────────────┬─────────────────────────┘
              │
              ▼
 ┌──────────────────────────────────────┐
 │ TIER 2: RENDER (Application Layer)  │
 │ • n8n Automation Engine             │
 │ • Auto-Scaling & Load Balancing     │
 │ • Health Checks & Auto-Restart      │
 │ • PostgreSQL Connection Pooling     │
 └────────────┬─────────────────────────┘
              │
              ▼
 ┌──────────────────────────────────────┐
 │ TIER 3: SUPABASE (Data Persistence) │
 │ • PostgreSQL with Real-time APIs    │
 │ • Row-Level Security                │
 │ • Automated Backups & Recovery      │
 │ • Connection Pooling                │
 └──────────────────────────────────────┘
 ```

 ---

-## The Philosophy

-### Unix Philosophy Applied to Web Hosting
+## The Philosophy: Unix Applied to Infrastructure

-1. **Do one thing, do it well** - Each role has a clear focus.
+1. **Do one thing, do it well** - Each role has singular focus.
 No overlap.
 No confusion.
-2. **Composition over combination** - Separate tools talking to each other beats a monolithic everything.
+2. **Composition over monolith** - Separate tools talking cleanly beats everything jammed together.
-3. **Expect the output of every role to become the input of another** - Documentation flows, automation triggers, data propagates.
+3. **Output flows to input** - Documentation triggers automation.
+Automation triggers monitoring.
+Everything connects.
 4. **Transparency and openness** - No black boxes.
-No vendor lock-in more than necessary.
+No mysterious vendor lock-in beyond what's necessary.
-5. **Understand the layers** - When you know how systems connect, you can predict failure and prevent it.
+5. **Understand the layers** - Know how systems connect.
+Predict failure.
+Prevent catastrophe.

-I built this because I remember being broke, wanting to deploy something real without AWS charging me $1,400/month for auto-scaling I don't need.
-I remember forums full of people asking "Can I do this for free?"
+I built this because I remember being broke, wanting to deploy something real without getting crushed by cloud bills.
+I remember forums full of people asking: "Can I do this for free?"
 The answer is yes.
 And it's not a compromise.
+It's cleaner.

-### The Infrastructure Principles
+### Infrastructure Principles

-So this infrastructure is built to be:
+This system is built to be:

-- **Cheap** - Your money doesn't disappear into corporate cloud bills
+- **Cheap** - Your money doesn't disappear into corporate clouds
-- **Maintainable** - Future you won't hate current you when something breaks
+- **Maintainable** - Future you won't hate current you when things break
-- **Documented** - Anyone can understand what's happening (including future you)
+- **Documented** - Anyone can understand what's happening
-- **Scalable** - When you grow, it grows with you without reinvention
+- **Scalable** - Growth doesn't require reinventing everything
 - **Open** - Open source, open principles, open to modification
 - **Resilient** - It fails gracefully, not catastrophically

-The philanthropic end goal: infrastructure shouldn't be a barrier to good ideas.
+The end goal: **infrastructure shouldn't be a barrier to good ideas.**

 ---

 ## The Deep Dive

-For comprehensive documentation on each specialization:
+For comprehensive documentation:

-- **n8n Automation** - See `/n8n/README.md` for workflows, use cases, and setup
+- **n8n Automation** - See `/n8n/README.md` for workflows, use cases, setup
-- **Security Hardening** - See `/security-hardening/README.md` for DDoS protection, SSL/TLS, and hardening guides
+- **Security Hardening** - See `/security-hardening/README.md` for DDoS, SSL/TLS, hardening
-- **Bug Fixes & Maintenance** - See `/bug-fixes/README.md` for common issues, fix areas, and maintenance tasks
+- **Bug Fixes & Maintenance** - See `/bug-fixes/README.md` for issues, fixes, maintenance

-Each section explains:
+Each explains:

 - Why this choice (not just "use X because")
-- How to optimize for your use case
+- How to optimize for your case
-- Common failures and how to prevent them
+- Common failures and prevention
-- Security considerations that actually matter (not marketing)
+- Security that actually matters

 ---

 ## The Stack

-**Compute:** Render (free tier + paid when you need it) **Database:** Supabase (PostgreSQL that actually works) **CDN/WAF:** Cloudflare (Workers for serverless, routing for speed) **Automation:** n8n (Open source, self-hosted, not a subscription trap) **Email:** Mailu (Open source email infrastructure, yours to modify)
+**Compute:** Render (free tier, paid when needed) **Database:** Supabase (PostgreSQL that actually works) **CDN/WAF:** Cloudflare (Workers for serverless, routing for speed) **Automation:** n8n (Open source, self-hosted, not a subscription trap) **Email:** Mailu (Open source email, yours to modify)

 Each choice based on:

-- Not being dependent on one company's goodwill
+- Not dependent on one company's goodwill
-- Actually owning your data and infrastructure
+- You own your data and infrastructure
-- Reasonable pricing that scales with you, not against you
+- Pricing scales with you, not against you
-- Actual technical merit (not just "popular")
+- Technical merit, not just popularity
 - Understanding how each layer works

 ---

-## Let's Connect
+## Let's Go

 - **GitHub:** [@makagagahum](https://github.com/makagagahum)
 - **Issues/Questions:** Open a GitHub issue.
-I actually respond.
+I respond.
 - **Improvements:** PRs welcome.
-This is open source for a reason.
+This is open source.

-Built with the belief that good infrastructure is both possible and necessary.
+Built on the belief that good infrastructure is possible.
+And necessary.

-Run it yourself.
+Run it.
 Modify it.
 Make it yours.
 Then help someone else do the same.